jc-juarez/dynamocharlotte_ide/README.md

 A Desktop IDE for running Dynamo Charlotte Programs.
 Check the **'dynamocharlotte'** respository (https://github.com/jc-juarez/dynamocharlotte) for more information about the language.
 Download the **Dynamo Charlotte IDE v2.0.exe** file and start coding in Dynamo Charlotte in your computer **today!**

 # Version 2.0 Update
-A new Dynamo Charlotte Version with the following optimizations:
+A new Dynamo Charlotte IDE Version with the following optimizations:

 - Compile Errors Support (Version 2.0 does not crash on Compile Errors unlike Version 1.0)
 - Numbered Lines for better visualization.